ShotgunCrocodile/mechabellum_replay_parser/README.md

 ShotgunCrocodile]VS[Opponent].grbr'
 ```

-And it shoudl spit out a table that looks like this:
+And it should spit out a table that looks like this:

 ```
 +------+-----------------------------------+----------------------------------+